synpoox/pd2-reawakening/README.md

 _Always make backups of your saves_

-## Pastable Loot Filter Code
+## Adding new orbs/cards to your filter

-This contains all the new item types (fate cards, new orbs, relic of the nephalem), stylized for Kryszard's filter.
+This contains the new misc item types (fate cards, new orbs, relics), stylized for Kryszard's filter.

-1. Open `loot.filter` in your `...\PD2-Reawakening\ProjectD2` directory
+1. In-game, set a hotkey for `Reload Loot Filter` and press it
+1. Find and open the file that gets displayed in game
 1. Paste the following somewhere near the top
 ```
 //PD2 Single Player Reawakening
 ItemDisplay[awst OR mfo OR exo OR dvo OR rgo OR cho OR tjo OR dvia]: %BORDER-0A%%DOT-62%%GREEN%*%PURPLE%*%RED%*       %NAME%       %RED%*%PURPLE%*%GREEN%*